CPI at COP25

-Climate Policy Initiative experts will host and present at several events at COP25 that cover the global landscape of climate finance, emerging instruments to drive sustainable finance, climate alignment in the financial sector, approaches to closing the investment gap for urban subnational climate projects and infrastructure, and other topics.
+Climate Policy Initiative experts hosted and presented at several events at COP25 in December 2019 that covered the global landscape of climate finance, emerging instruments to drive sustainable finance, climate alignment in the financial sector, approaches to closing the investment gap for urban subnational climate projects and infrastructure, and other topics.

 Raising ambition for climate action: Transformative actions for a food secure future

 Wednesday December 4; 15:00 – 16:30

 Room 5, IFEMA Madrid

 CPI’s Associate Director, Dr. Angela Falconer spoke at this event which presented and discussed the 11 best bet science-based solutions to transform food systems under climate change, and launched a new global initiative to scale these solutions to around 200 million small-scale farmers.

 How to measure Climate Resilience: Starting with a common framework and principles